AllenGao6/Briefly2.0/README.md

 ```
 npm run dev
 ```
-then you are all set!
+then you are all set!!